It's Not Right but It's Okay: Europe

-In Europe, the song also became a sizable hit, especially in the United Kingdom, where it would debut and peak at number three on the OCC UK singles chart for the week of March 6, 1999.
+In Europe, the song also became a sizable hit, especially in the United Kingdom, where it would debut and peak at number three on the OCC UK singles chart for the week of March 6, 1999, becoming Houston's 13th top-10 single in the region.
 It would eventually spend its initial chart run at 15 cumulative weeks from March to June 1999.
 In July 1999, it returned to the top 100 for two more weeks.
 Following Houston's passing, the song reentered the UK charts at number 61, becoming one of 12 simultaneous top 75 UK singles Houston achieved, which set an unbroken UK chart record for a woman for most simultaneous top 75 entries in a single week, earning a Guinness World Record.
 On the OCC R&B singles chart, it debuted at number one, where it would stay for four consecutive weeks.
 It was her first chart-topper on that chart.
 It would spend 20 cumulative weeks there.

-It also reached number three in both Iceland and Poland.
+The song also reached number three in both Iceland and Poland.
 In Spain, it became Houston's fourth number-one single in the region after "I Wanna Dance with Somebody (Who Loves Me)", "I Will Always Love You" and "Exhale (Shoop Shoop)".
 Elsewhere in Europe, the song placed in the top ten in Scotland, Italy and the Netherlands Dutch Top 40.
 It had top 20 placements in Germany, Austria, the Netherlands Single Top 100, Sweden and Switzerland while peaking in the top 40 in Belgium, France and Ireland.
 The song's overall European chart success helped the song peak at number nine on the Eurochart Hot 100.

 Oceania

 The song had a more moderate reception in Oceania.
-In Australia, it managed a peak of number 88, while in New Zealand, as a double-A side alongside "Heartbreak Hotel", it peaked at number 33.
+In Australia, it peaked at number 88, while in New Zealand, as a double A-side with "Heartbreak Hotel", it peaked at number 33.

 Music video

 The music video was directed by Kevin Bray and became iconic for Houston showcasing an edgier look than in previous music videos, wearing a strapless leather gown styled by fashion designer Gianfranco Ferré, a sleek bob, a single fingerless glove, choker necklace and dark makeup.

 Houston is shown in the beginning sitting down around a glass dining table addressing her cheating lover directly behind a black background that sparks up.
 Houston is then joined by several women singing the chorus.
-Houston's backing dancers are also shown in various shots dressed in army outfits.
+Houston's backing dancers are also shown in various shots of the video.

 Much like many of the videos from the singles off the My Love Is Your Love album, the video instantly earned heavy rotation on MTV and BET and was played constantly on MTV's countdown channel, Total Request Live.
 Later, the remix version of the video aired on the same channel while the original was played on BET.

-On Houston's official YouTube channel, the official music video has been viewed 134 million times on the channel.
+On Houston's official YouTube channel, the official music video has been viewed 143 million times on the channel.